Joyjit-Chowdhury/Burger-Shop/README.md

 # Burger-Shop
 This project is only for Educational purpose.
-Copyrigth © 2019 Joyjit Chowdhury
+Copyright © 2019 Joyjit Chowdhury